Visiting the Tower of London: 10 Top Attractions, Tips & Tours

 Many of the Tower of London's executions took place on Tower Green, now marked by a moving memorial on the site of the execution block where condemned prisoners were beheaded.
 Execution inside the tower, away from the crowds, was a privilege reserved for those of high rank or for those who had strong popular support.
 The best-known of those executed on or near the site are the three Queens of England: Anne Boleyn, second wife of Henry VIII; Catherine Howard, Henry's fifth wife; and Lady Jane Grey who was just 16.
 Anne Boleyn was executed by the clean stroke of an expert swordsman specially imported from France, while another victim, Margaret Pole, was less lucky - a blundering executioner hacked her head and shoulders to pieces.

 On one side of Tower Green sits Queen's House, an attractive half-timbered Tudor house in which Anne Boleyn spent her last days before execution.
 It was also where the trial of Guy Fawkes took place.

 9 The Beefeaters and the Ceremony of the Keys

-Among the duties of the famous Beefeaters is the ceremonial closing of the gates each evening.
-Known as the Ceremony of the Keys, this 700-year-old tradition sees the Chief Warder present the keys of the Tower to the Resident Governor.
+Among their duties is the ceremonial closing of the gates each evening.
+Known as the Ceremony of the Keys, this 700-year-old tradition sees the Chief Warder present the keys of the tower to the Resident Governor.
 Special passes are required to view the ceremony and must be obtained in advance in writing (a stamped addressed envelope is required, and include two dates you could attend).
 The ceremony begins nightly at 9:40pm.

 10 The Royal Regiment of Fusiliers Museum